 - Engagement

-- Engaging prospects with an automated, personalized, outreach by creating and automating email sequences is called engagement (see Setting up email sequences in Sell and Sending an email sequence to leads in Sell).
+- Engaging prospects with an automated, personalized, outreach by creating and automating email sequences is called engagement (see Setting up sequences in Sell and Enrolling Sell leads and contacts in sequences).

 - Enrichment